-The Board and its committees, in their sole discretion, shall have the right at any time to retain independent financial, legal, executive search or other professional advisors to assist in the discharge of their duties and responsibilities.
+The Board, its committees, and the Lead Independent Director, in their sole discretion, shall have the right at any time to retain independent financial, legal, executive search or other professional advisors to assist in the discharge of their duties and responsibilities.
 The Company shall provide funding to compensate such independent advisors retained by the Board or any of its committees for reasonable fees and expenses.

 Meetings of the Board of Directors

-Except as otherwise provided in the Company’s bylaws, the Chairman of the Board shall be responsible for each Board meeting’s agenda.
+Except as otherwise provided in the Company’s bylaws or these Guidelines, the Chairman shall be responsible for each Board meeting’s agenda.
 The Chairman will endeavor to distribute the agenda, as well as other meeting materials sufficiently in advance of each meeting to permit meaningful review.
 Each year, the Chairman will propose for the Board’s approval key issues of strategy, enterprise risk and corporate reputation to be scheduled and discussed during the course of the year.
 The Board will be invited to offer its suggestions and, as a result of this process, a schedule of major discussion items for each year will be established.
 Non-directors, including members of management, may be present at Board meetings at the invitation or with the approval of the Chairman.